renew-workshop/renew-workshop.github.io/README.md

-This is the Github Page of the Edge4Future Workshop Event: The InternationalWorkshop on Edge Systems for Future Mobile Networks.
+This is the Github Page of the RENEW’26 – Resilient and ENergy-Efficient NetWorks Workshop

-This event is organized in conjunction with the IEEE WiMob conference (rank B).